 This might not seem like a big deal.
 After all, there are urgent things that schools need to teach – how to read, how to think, how to write, how to solve problems.
 But I can’t help but wonder if maybe we need more wonder.

-Get the FREE Wonder Day Project
+Try Out the Wonder Day Project!

 Please leave your email address below and click the yellow subscribe button to receive the free inquiry-based Wonder Day / Wonder Week project.
 It includes the process and the handout you can use with students.
 I will also send you a weekly email with free, members-only access to my latest blog posts, videos, podcasts and resources to help you boost creativity and spark innovation in your classroom.